dreamking60/RustLearn/README.md

 ```

 Shadowing is different from marking a variable as mut, because we’ll get a compile-time error if we accidentally try to reassign to this variable without using the let keyword.
 By using let, we can perform a few transformations on a value but have the variable be immutable after those transformations have been completed.

+If defined a variable with using, it will warn.
+Or you need to add '_' before the variable name to ignore the warning.
+And using '_' as variable name will ignore the apply process.

+The new variable with the same name as the old variable will shadow the old one.
+But the old one is still alive in Stack and Heap.

+let is sentence but not expression.

+In Rust, the apply value to variable is actually the pattern match.

 ### Data Types
 Basic Type: Integer, float, boolean and char.